vibranthq/press-ready/README.md

 # Vibrant Core

-Maker your PDFs compliant with PDF/X-1a:Japan 2001 Coated.
+Make your PDFs compliant with PDF/X-1a.

 ## Prerequisite